lezaf/BiasExplain/README.md

-# Counterfactual Explanations for Bias Recommendation
+# Counterfactual Explanations for Recommendation Bias
-Code and data for the paper: "Counterfactual explanations for Bias Recommendation".
+Code and data for the paper: "Counterfactual Explanations for Recommendation Bias".

 ## Datasets
 Folder [datasets](https://github.com/lezaf/BiasExplain/tree/main/datasets) contains the real and synthetic data we used.
 Within this folder: